franmartinv/MS5611_C_driver/README.md

 Email:			f.martinvillegas00@gmail.com

-Colleague:		University of Almería (Spain)
+University:		University of Almería (Spain)

 ## Introduction
 This package contains the MS5611 temperature and pressure sensor.